Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 npm (v7+)

-# Target single workspace
+# Target a single workspace

 npm run build --workspace=@scope/ui